J. BART KLIKA

 Prevent Child Abuse America: Chief Research and Strategy Officer

 Child Welfare and Foster Care Systems, Home Visiting and Maltreatment Prevention, Maternal Health, Prevention Science, Latent Class Analysis or Cluster Analysis, Longitudinal Data Analysis, Regression Modeling, Structural Equation Models, Content Analysis, Participatory Action Research, Infants and Toddlers

-Bart has most recently served as an assistant professor of social work at the University of Montana.
-While at UMN, Bart’s research focused on the causes and consequences associated with child abuse and neglect in an effort to prevent its occurrence.
-Additionally, Bart is a member of the American Professional Society on the Abuse of Children and is the Chairman of the APSAC Prevention Committee, one the fastest growing committees at APSAC.
+Dr. Klika is the Chief Research and Strategy Officer at Prevent Child Abuse America.
+Prior to joining the team, Dr. Klika served as an assistant professor of social work at the University of Montana.
+While at UMN, Dr. Klika’s research focused on the causes and consequences associated with child abuse and neglect in an effort to prevent its occurrence.
+Additionally, Dr. Klika is a member of the American Professional Society on the Abuse of Children and is the Chairman of the APSAC Prevention Committee, one the fastest growing committees at APSAC.

-Bart holds a PhD from the University of Washington, in addition to a MSW from the University of Chicago and B.A. in Psychology from the University of Montana.
-During his doctoral studies, Bart served as a research consultant for the Centers for Disease Control and Prevention (CDC) examining issues related to the prevention of child abuse and neglect.
-In 2011, Bart was one of the inaugural recipients of the Doris Duke Fellowship for the Promotion of Child Well-Being, a fellowship designed for doctoral students seeking innovations in the prevention of child abuse and neglect.
-Bart has also worked with Dr. Jeff Linkenbach of the Montana Institute, diving deeper into social norms around children and parenting.
+Dr. Klika holds a PhD from the University of Washington, in addition to a MSW from the University of Chicago and B.A. in Psychology from the University of Montana.
+During his doctoral studies, Dr. Klika served as a research consultant for the Centers for Disease Control and Prevention (CDC) examining issues related to the prevention of child abuse and neglect.
+Dr. Klika has also worked with Dr. Jeff Linkenbach of the Montana Institute, diving deeper into social norms around children and parenting.